draclyr/Lebor/README.md

 then Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
 <br>

-<p>⭐This project has a day and night theme and you can provide all your corporate or personal services in the service section:</p>
+<p>⭐This project features a day and night theme, allowing you to offer all your corporate or personal services in the service section:</p>
 <img src="./public/home.png">
 <br>
-<p>🌝In the "About" section, you can enter all your abilities and relevant information in a specialized manner:</p>
+<p>🌝In the 'About' section, you can showcase all your skills and relevant information in a structured and professional manner:</p>
 <img src="./public/aboutme.png">
 <br>
-<p>And finally, I will be very happy if you rate the project❤️</p>
+<p>"Finally, I would be delighted if you could rate the project❤️</p>